crstffr/crstffr-spark-amp-site/source/content/articles/2013/2013-05-04-enclosing-the-motion-radio.md

 Up Next: Test this thing out!

 I plan on watching it really carefully for the first couple weeks.
-Unplugging it every time I leave the room - because I do not wish to set my house on fire.
+Unplugging it every time I leave the room - because I don't wish to set my house on fire.

 Now that the hardware is wrapped up I'd like to live with it and see how well it functions in my normal day-to-day life.
 If it lives up to my expectations then I hope to make more.